 $1 billion to catalyze sustainable food production

-One month ago Rabobank and UN Environment announced a one billion dollar facility.
-This initiative spurred many positive reactions, including concrete proposals for the facility to boost.
+Rabobank and UN Environment announced a one billion dollar fund in October 2017.
+This initiative spurred many positive reactions, including concrete proposals for the fund to boost.

 These reactions underline that there are so many meaningful projects and businesses on the ground.
 It offers a tremendous incentive to pursue our Growing a better world together initiative.
 Although the funds scope will in due course be global, it starts in Brazil and Indonesia.

 The fund aims to finance sustainable land use and help achieve the Paris Climate Agreement and Sustainable Development Goals.
 It provides grants, de-risking instruments and credit to clients involved in sustainable agricultural production, processing or agricultural commodity trade who adhere to strict provisions for forest protection, restoration and the involvement of smallholders.